l0gm0nk3y/AuditParser/README.md

 Run Audit Parser against the directory containing your IOC Finder or Redline audit results:

-AuditParser.py -i input_path -o output_path
+AuditParser.py -m *.mans -o output_path

 * Supplied paths must not have trailing slashes
 * input_path should contain the XML output files from IOC Finder or Redline